jacobbarglof/fanuc-karel-diagnostics/README.md

 # README
-VSCode extension for providing diagnostic information for Fanuc Karel language.
+VSCode extension for providing diagnostic information for Fanuc Karel language. <br/>
-Extension compiles *.kl-files with ktrans and sends diagnostics to editor.
+On-save the extension compiles *.kl-files with ktrans and sends diagnostics to editor.  <br/>

 Project is based on vscode extension diagnostic example, and have probably not been properly cleaned.